 Scalp Sensitivity: Gentle Options for Sensitive Skin

 For sensitive scalps, avoid harsh seams.
 Silk-lined or HD lace caps provide cushioning, reducing irritation from conditions like chemo.
-These factors combined help identify which wig is more comfortable to wear.
+These factors combined help identify most comfortable wigs to wear.

 Which Wig Cap Construction Feels Best on Your Head?